Devsbench/scientific-robin-e5a44/content/pages/blog/Real-Estate-Tokenization-Complete-How-To-Guide-2022.md

 *Extra peace of knowledge: You probably heard of Non Fungible Tokens (NFT).
 Instead of Fungible Tokens, NFT is a way to represent anything unique as an Ethereum-based asset, like a piece of art.
 Imagine that you have digital certification (token NFT) that proves ownership of Mona Lisa art.
 There is only one original Mona Lisa and it can only have one official owner.*

 So, to tokenize your real estate we have to use Fungible Tokens (ERC20).
 What else do we need?

+### What the heck is a smart contract?
+Do we need it?

+A smart contract is a program (piece of code written by a software developer) that runs in the blockchain network (in our case - Ethereum).
+Smart contracts will help make tokenization happen.
+We have to create a couple of smart contracts.
+First will be responsible for our creation and initiate a token IPO (Initial Public Offering).

+Token represents share in your property.
+Our token will work with wallets and crypto exchanges.
+You want to have the possibility to transfer and trade your tokens.

 <!---->